Show me the Evidence

 Thanks for the feedback.

-Feedback on the First Issue
+Feedback on the Fall 2011 Issue

 A reader from the Canadian Agency for Drugs and Technologies in Health (CADTH) wrote in to alert us to potentially useful information related to the theme of our second issue of Show me the Evidence, focusing on the care and management of chronic diseases and mental health.

 "As part of its ongoing knowledge exchange efforts, the Canadian Agency for Drugs and Technologies in Health presented 12 Café Scientifique events across Canada in 2010–11 to discuss the evidence around self-monitoring of blood glucose in type 2 diabetes.
 The events were well-attended and received positive feedback on the Café Scientifique approach to engaging audiences with health evidence.
 As one Vancouver participant put it: 'I really enjoyed this session.
 The fiery conversation inspired by debate is well worth coming out on a night off.
-Finally, we are looking at why we do things rather than just doing what we always have.' "
+Finally, we are looking at why we do things rather than just doing what we always have.'"

 A reader from the Collaborative RESearch Team to study psychosocial issues in Bipolar Disorder (CREST.BD) had some positive feedback on our first issue: